emansih/FireflyMobile/README.md

 ### Contributing

-How do I join/contribute to Firefly Mobile?
+How do I join/contribute to Photuris III?
 I am open to any kind of suggestions/feature request!
 Open an issue or drop me an email(Can be found on my Github profile).

 ### Contributors
 This project exists thanks to all the people who [contributed](https://github.com/emansih/FireflyMobile/graphs/contributors).